Villanova-AI/app-builder/README.md

 - `npm run lint`: runs the linter.
 It fails if linting rules are not matched.
 - `npm run coverage`: runs unit tests.
 It fails if an unit test fails, or if the minimum coverage threshold is not met.
-- `npm run import-plugins`: compiles and imports Entando plugins.
+- `npm run import-plugins`: compiles and imports villanova plugins.
 - `npm run build`: compiles the project and creates the `build` directory.
 - `npm run build-full`: runs `npm run lint`, `npm run coverage`, `npm run import-plugins` and `npm run build`